appbaseio/esc/README.md

 # License

-All non-code content is licensed under CC-by-SA and all code content is licensed under MIT license.
+All non-code content is licensed under CC-by-NC.
+All code (and software) content is licensed under MIT license, with an important exception that code attribution is not required unless requested by the original code contributer(s).
 More details in License.md file.